xsabx/Sabine-SummerSchool/README.md

 7. **View order history**: Tests navigating to and viewing the order history.
 8. **Log out functionality**: Tests the user logout process.

+## Additional tests

+### `profileEditFunctionality.cy.js`

+This test file tests the profile editing functionality.
+It includes:

+- Navigating to the profile page
+- Editing user information (phone number)
+- Verifying that the changes are saved and reflected correctly

+### `languageChangeVerification.cy.js`
+This test file verifies that the language change functionality works correctly.
+It includes:

+- Navigating to the language settings
+- Changing the language
+- Verifying that the language has been updated across the application

+### `redirectedToSignUp.cy.js`

+This test file tests the redirection to the signup page.
+It includes:

+- Verifying that users can be redirected to the signup page if they don't have an account

+### `tableViewFunctionality.cy.js`

+This test file tests the table view functionality in the store.
+It includes:

+- Navigating to the table view
+- Verifying that table data is displayed correctly

 ## Page Object Model (POM)

 The project follows the Page Object Model (POM) design pattern to organize the code better and make it more maintainable.